pmean/build-website/text/99/rsquared.md

 We might prefer to use the adjusted R squared if we are comparing our quadratic model to other models of varying complexity, such as linear and cubic regressions.
-Also note that the SPSS output matches Professor Mean\'s computations in both cases.
+Also note that the SPSS output matches Professor Mean's computations in both cases.
 This is a testament to the quality of the SPSS program.

 **More complicated models**